 You can watch the interview I recorded with Brent and Dana below:

 PS.
-You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to www.thyroidpharmacist.com/gift.
+You can also download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free, by signing up for my weekly newsletter.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.